williamFalcon/test-tube/README.md

 - [Visualize](http://testtube.williamfalcon.com) and compare different experiments without uploading anywhere.
 - [Optimize your hyperparameters](hyperparameter_optimization/HyperOptArgumentParser/) using grid_search or random_search.
 - Automatically track ALL parameters for a particular training run.
+- Automatically snapshot your code for an experiment using git tags.

 Test Tube is compatible with all versions of Python
 ---